planetfederal/workshops/workshops/geoserver/slides/slides.rst

 Often a layer contains too much information and it is desirable to filter what is displayed.
 In this section we will filter a KML stream coming from GeoServer using CQL.

 The cql_filter parameter is a way to specify a predicate based on attribute values or spatial orientation.
-Let’s single out only countries that have populations of one hundred million or more.
+Let's single out only countries that have populations of one hundred million or more.

     Edit the Network Link as in the previous section.
 Append the following parameter to the end of the Network Link: